Wyong

 Wyong is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Wyong's dwelling structures, as per the latest Census evaluation, consisted of 79.7% houses and 20.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Sydney metro's figures of 83.2% houses and 16.7% other dwellings.
+Wyong's dwelling structures, as per the latest Census, consisted of 79.7% houses and 20.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's structure of 83.2% houses and 16.7% other dwellings.
 Home ownership in Wyong stood at 30.3%, with mortgaged dwellings at 29.3% and rented ones at 40.4%.
-The median monthly mortgage repayment was $1,690, lower than Sydney metro's average of $1,900.
-Median weekly rent in Wyong was $360, compared to Sydney metro's $385.
-Nationally, Wyong's mortgage repayments are below the Australian average of $1,863, while rents are less than the national figure of $375.
+The median monthly mortgage repayment was $1,690, below Sydney metro's average of $1,900.
+The median weekly rent in Wyong was $360, compared to Sydney metro's $385.
+Nationally, Wyong's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing